a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/03. Arrays - More Exercises/README.txt

 alternatively if it’s equal or higher than the current biggest one you set it as the current biggest one and you continue to the next number.

+05. Tseam Account
+As a gamer, Peter has Tseam Account.
+He loves to buy new games.
+You are given Peter's account with all of his games-> strings, separated by space.
+Until you receive "Play!" you will be receiving commands which Peter does with his account.
+If you receive Install command, you should add the game at last position in the account, but only if it isn't installed already.
+If you receive Uninstall command, delete the game if it exists.
+If you receive Update command, you should update the game if it exists and place it on last position.
+If you receive Expansion command, you should check if the game exists and insert after it the expansion in the following format:
+"{game}:{expansion}".